AI in Design & Marketing

 What is artificial intelligence in marketing?

-Artificial intelligence in marketing refers to using AI technologies like machine learning, natural language processing, and predictive analytics to automate marketing tasks, personalise customer experiences, and make data-driven decisions.
+Artificial intelligence in marketing refers to the use of AI technologies, such as machine learning, natural language processing, and predictive analytics, to automate marketing tasks, personalise customer experiences, and make data-driven decisions.

 How is AI changing the marketing landscape?